Andrey Komarov

-Andrey Ilyich Komarov (Комаров Андрей Ильич; born 11 October 1966) is a Russian entrepreneur, Member of the Board of the Russian Union of Industrialists and Entrepreneurs, former owner of Chelyabinsk Pipe Rolling Plant.
+Andrey Ilyich Komarov (Комаров Андрей Ильич; born 11 October 1966) is a Russian entrepreneur, Member of the Board of the Russian Union of Industrialists and Entrepreneurs, and former owner of Chelyabinsk Pipe Rolling Plant.

 Early life and education

-Andrey Komarov was born on 11 October 1966 in the city of Ozyorsk (Chelyabinsk-40).
+Andrey Komarov was born on 11 October 1966 in the city of Ozyorsk (Chelyabinsk-40) in the Soviet Union.
 In 1984 he entered the Moscow Institute of Chemical Engineering, graduated in 1990.
 In 1984-1986 he served in the Soviet Army.

 Career

 In 1989-1992 he worked at the Moscow Satyricon Theater.

 In 1992-1996 he managed and was a co-owner of a number of companies that exported metal.
 One of these enterprises was the Chelyabinsk Pipe Rolling Plant (ChelPipe).
 In 1998 Komarov became the main owner of ChelPipe, having bought a controlling stake in the company.

 In 2002 he became co-chairman of the Pipe Industry Development Fund.
 In 2005-2006, he was a member of the Board of Directors of Pervouralsky Novotrubny Zavod.

 In 2000-2010 he was one of the members of the Federation Council Committee, which dealt with natural resources and environmental protection.
 In 2005-2010 Komarov sat on the Federation Council of the Russian Federation, representing the Chelyabinsk Region.

 In 2008 he began construction of a pipe and electric welding workshop for the production of large-diameter pipes "Vysota 239" (Russian: «Высота 239»).

 In 2021 Komarov was elected co-chairman of the Russian Union of Industrialists and Entrepreneurs Committee on Vocational Training and Professional Qualifications.

 In the same year Andrey Komarov sold 86.54% of ChelPipe shares to OAO TMK, the deal cost 84.2 billion rubles.